Akkjon/close-milestone/README.md

 ### `milestone_id`

-The id of the milestone which has been closed.
+The ID of the milestone which has been closed.

 ## Explanation for usage